kishore564/internship2020/RADHA_ASSIGNMENT1.md

 21. What is a ‘conflict’ in git?

-*  A ‘conflict’ arises when the commit that has to be merged has some change in one place, and the current commit also has a change at the same place.
+*  A ``‘conflict’`` arises when the commit that has to be merged has some change in one place, and the current commit also has a change at the same place.
 Git will not be able to predict which change should take precedence.

 22. How can conflict in git resolved?

-*  To resolve the conflict in git, edit the files to fix the conflicting changes and then add the resolved files by running “git add” after that to commit the repaired merge,  run “git commit”.
+*  To resolve the conflict in git, edit the files to fix the conflicting changes and then add the resolved files by running `“git add”` after that to commit the repaired merge,  run`` “git commit”``.
 Git remembers that you are in the middle of a merger, so it sets the parents of the commit correctly.

 23. To delete a branch what is the command that is used?

 * Once your development branch is merged into the main branch, you don’t need development branch.
-To delete a branch use, the command “git branch –d [head]”.
+To delete a branch use, the command `“git branch –d [head]”`.

 24. What is another option for merging in git?

-* “Rebasing” is an alternative to merging in git.
+*` “Rebasing” `is an alternative to merging in git.

 25. What is the syntax for “Rebasing” in Git?